yedlosh/navsys-backend/README.md

 ## Acknowledgements ##

-Thanks to [schollz](https://github.com/schollz/) for creating [FIND](https://github.com/schollz/find) which is this server using for location calculations.
+Thanks to [schollz](https://github.com/schollz/) for creating [FIND](https://github.com/schollz/find), which is being used for location calculations.